Craft the Future

 Youth Craft Academy is a unique program designed for youth ages 12-17 who have an interest in making, or curiosity in materials.
 Participants will learn, play, and build in a variety of mediums including clay, wood, glass, metal, and fibre to create functional and decorative objects.
 The program is delivered by the Prince Edward County Arts Council with the financial support of Rue Pigalle and a growing family of donors.
 Please click HERE if you wish to help ensure that this program is accessible to all youth with an interest, or love of craft!

-Thursdays 3:30-6PM
+Wednesdays 3:30-6PM

-September 25 – October 30 2025
+September 16 – October 28, 2026

-Thursdays 3:30-6PM
+Wednesdays 3:30-6PM

-November 13 – December 18 2025
+November 11 – December 2, 2026

 Glass with Kirei Samuel

-Thursdays 3:30-6PM
+Wednesdays 3:30-6PM

-February 5 – March 12 2026
+February 3 – March 10, 2027

-YCA Field Trip to Toronto
+YCA Field Trip to OCAD University in Toronto

-Thursdays 3:30-6PM
+Wednesdays 3:30-6PM

 Looking for more information on the program?
 We hosted an online info session on Monday January 15th 2024, for anyone interested in hearing more about the curriculum for the wood session or the program in general.
 Katrina Tompkins and our Programs Director Stacey Sproule talk about the program, go over learning objectives, and answer any questions you might have!
 Watch the info session replay here.